 I spent my first week in Abadiania, having felt called to experience the phenomenon of the healer known as John of God.
 Afterward, I went to a spiritual community, a Marian center, tucked in the rural hills of southeast Brazil.
-After one week there, and two days before my departure home, the Mother of the order which was based there summoned me and told me she believed it was dangerous for me to return to the States.
+(There was both an active monastery and a large lay community based there.)
+After one week there, and two days before my departure home, the Mother of the order summoned me and told me she believed it was dangerous for me to return to the States.
 She invited me to stay longer.
 Even though it would be extremely inconvenient (and some might say irresponsible, for I had several part-time jobs at the time), my heart felt an immediate “yes.”
 I sensed I had soul work to do there; and for someone like me, soul work trumps work for monetary remuneration–even when I was at risk of angering several bosses.
 (And yes, that, too, was part of my soul’s growth.)

 Here are some of the lessons I learned while in Brazil:

 1. There are deeply spiritual, devout, and pure people in this world!
-As Americans, it is hard to fathom being in a building with a thousand people–of all ages, shades of skin color, and socioeconomic strata–who love God, with a passion that is deep and true and pure.
+As Americans, most of us don’t experience being in a building with a thousand people–of all ages, shades of skin color, and socioeconomic strata–who love God, with a passion that is deep and true and pure.
 I could feel their devotion.
 I could see it on their faces.
 The purity of the people was quite evident to me.
 I didn’t sense any egotism, arrogance, or self-righteousness.
 I didn’t see or feel any cattiness, rudeness, impatience, unkindness, vanity, or sexual energy.
 People were there to pray, to sing, and to serve.
 Sometimes when we sang particular songs, the atmosphere was palpably holy.
 One doesn’t often experience true holiness in the United States.

 2. We really don’t need many things.
-At this particular center, there are about 300 residents, about half of whom are part of the Grace Mercy Order and the rest who are lay people.
-There are many permanent residents and many who rotate in and out for weeks or months at a time.
+At this particular center, there are about 300 residents, about half of whom are part of the Grace Mercy Order.
+There are many permanent lay residents and many who rotate in and out for weeks or months at a time.
 The monastics have taken a vow of poverty, but those who have chosen to live there permanently have very few possessions as well.
 Then, those like me, who come for a short period of time, come only with what fits in their suitcases.
 The center provides food, clothing, beds, linens, toiletries, and shelter.
 Nothing else is really needed.
 When one is immersed in sacred work, the need for the material falls away.

 3. It is quite possible to survive, and even enjoy life, without phones and internet!
-While in Brazil, I had no international calling on my phone and the only places where internet was available, I had to travel to and/or get special permission to use.
+While in Brazil, I had no international calling on my phone; and I had to travel to and/or get special permission to use the internet.
 While I confess to missing being able to keep in touch with friends and family back home, I was quite surprised that I didn’t miss Facebook as much as I suspected I would.
 I had more than enough to do without it.
-And this included such things as walking the labyrinth, communing with the (unbelievable) stars, teaching, meditating at the pond, helping out in the kitchen or with other chores, reading, etc. Not having internet available to residents was a conscious decision.
+And this included such things as walking the labyrinth, communing with the (unbelievable) stars, teaching, meditating at the pond, helping out in the kitchen or with other chores, reading, and, of course, all the services, lectures, and prayers that were offered there.
+Not having internet readily available was a conscious choice of the leaders of the community.
 The hope is that everyone will take more opportunity to turn within.
 (See #4.)

 4. It’s good to focus more on the inner world.
 When this community was originally founded, there was an emphasis on silence.
 Idle talking was actively discouraged, including during meals, so that one could practice tuning into the inner world of the heart.
-From this place of quietude, one could more easily access that still, small voice.
-One could more easily discern direction, guidance, and wisdom.
+From this place of quietude, one can more easily access that still, small voice.
+One can more easily discern direction, guidance, and wisdom.

 5. It is possible to live in harmony with the Earth.
-I was impressed with the level of environmental consciousness apparent in all aspects of life.
+I was impressed with the level of environmental consciousness apparent in all aspects of life in this community.
 The soaps used for dishes, clothes, and cleaning were all very mild and natural.
 During meals, no napkins were used.
 After meals, each person washed their own dishes and it was instilled in each person to use cold water when possible and very little of it.
 Instead of garbage bags, small trash cans were lined with specially folded newspaper.
 Washing machines were only used for linens and towels.
-Every person did his or her personal laundry by hand, wrang out the water with a centrifuge, and hung it outside to dry.
+Every person did his or her personal laundry by hand, the excess water was flung out with a centrifuge, and then clothes were hung outside to dry.
 No heaters, fans, or air conditioners were used anywhere on the enormous property.
-There was a strong commitment to returning the land from one of single crop plantations (mostly coffee) to a more natural jungle state.
+Originally much of the land in use by the community had been a monoculture plantation, mostly coffee.
+The community was strongly committed to returning the land to a more natural jungle state.
 Large numbers of trees were planted, ponds were created, and wildlife began to return, including parrots and toucans, snakes, and even wolves.